Iranian labour law: After the revolution

-A new era of labor legislation, shaped after the new Islamic constitution, recognized progress had occurred following the establishment of the first Islamic Workers Council or (Shora-e Islami Karagaran).
-This provided workers rights similar to those of European workers, but under the umbrella of Islam.
+A new era of labour legislation, shaped after the new Islamic constitution, recognized that progress had occurred following the establishment of the first Islamic Workers Council or (Shora-e Islami Karagaran).
+This provided workers' rights similar to those of European workers, but under the umbrella of Islam.

-During the first two decades of the revolution, the Workers Council influenced many of the personnel management tasks including recruitments, selection, promotion, job evaluation, salary structure, productivity bonus, health and safety and many more tasks (even providing employees with a daily milk and food ration).
+During the first two decades of the revolution, the Workers Council influenced many of the personnel management tasks, including recruitment, selection, promotion, job evaluation, salary structure, productivity bonus, health and safety, and many more tasks (even providing employees with a daily milk and food ration).
 Added to these were establishing and operating factory grocery stores and housing cooperatives.
 Ironically, many of these tasks became official ink of the 1990 Islamic Republic of Iran Labor law.

-The end of the Iran-Iraq war marked the start of economic liberation, as well as, a gain of the reformists in Parliament.
-In this period, a new private sector emerged, challenging the utopian labor laws and regulations.
-With this, the 1990 labor law was pro-labor and expensive to administer.
-Management had to seat labor representatives on the company’s board of directors, which was unprecedented in the traditional management style of Iranian private sector, in addition to enforcement many welfare and mandatory benefit.
+The end of the Iran-Iraq war marked the start of economic liberation, as well as a gain for the reformists in Parliament.
+In this period, a new private sector emerged, challenging the utopian labour laws and regulations.
+With this, the 1990 labour law was pro-labour and expensive to administer.
+Management had to seat labour representatives on the company's board of directors, which was unprecedented in the traditional management style of the Iranian private sector, in addition to enforcing many welfare and mandatory benefits.

-The first dent in the labor law came about with the introduction of temporary employment contracts that allowed employers to hire employees under a one-year contract with the ability to be reissued year after year after a settlement of the annual "end of services" benefit.
+The first dent in the labour law came about with the introduction of temporary employment contracts that allowed employers to hire employees under a one-year contract with the ability to be reissued year after year after a settlement of the annual "end of services" benefit.
 The Ministry of Labor issued a communiqué in March 1994 stating that employment under the "fixed terms" contracts was legal.

 The government created an ambitious development plan aimed at liberalizing and boosting the economy overnight.
-The plan contributed in creating a passive labor law.
+The plan contributed in creating a passive labour law.
 Then, in 2004, the reformists in the Sixth Parliament and the conservatives in the Guardian Council succeeded in reaching an agreement to amend the Labor Law to exempt firms with five or fewer workers from some of its provisions.
 This provided small entrepreneurs with more freedom in their employment practices.

-Finally, in 2006, in response to growing pressures from the private sector for labor law reform, the Ministry of Labor drafted an amendment to deconstruct the "free market".
+Finally, in 2006, in response to growing pressures from the private sector for labour law reform, the Ministry of Labor drafted an amendment to deconstruct the "free market".
 A new law is under consideration based on these amendments.